zama-ai/fhevm/docs/getting_started/first_smart_contract.md

 /// @custom:experimental This is a minimal example contract intended only for learning purposes
 /// @custom:notice This contract has limited real-world utility and serves primarily as a starting point
-/// for understanding how to implement basic FHE operations in Solidity contract EncryptedCounter1 is MockZamaFHEVMConfig {
+/// for understanding how to implement basic FHE operations in Solidity contract EncryptedCounter1 is SepoliaZamaFHEVMConfig {
-  euint8 counter;
+  euint8 internal counter;
-  euint8 CONST_ONE;
+  euint8 internal immutable CONST_ONE;

   constructor() {
     // Initialize counter with an encrypted zero value